open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   error if a reference is made to an entity that is not defined in the imported registry.

 ### Open Questions:
 - Can we override any field of a group defined in an imported registry?
-No for `type` and `attributes` fields, what about the other fields?
+No for `type` field, what about the other fields?
 - Is there a relationship to define between the instrumentation scope name and version and the registry?